tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: True of false: VPC peering routes traffic using private IP addresses: A: True

+- Q: What is AWS DirectConnect?
+A: AWS DirectConnect is a cloud service that links your network directly to AWS.
+You bypass the Intenet to delive more consistent, lower-latency performance through increased bandwidth.

+- Q: When do you use a Virtual Private Network?
+A: To establish a secure network connection between an on-premises network and AWS

+- Q: Which AWS service should a Cloud Practitioner use to establish a secure network connection between an on-premises network and AWS?
+A: Virtual Private Network

 ## Deployment and Automation

 - Q: If you want your customer to access content more quickly and provide security against DDoS attacks, what AWS service can you use?
-A: You can use CloudFront which is a CDN that can cache contnet close to your customers.
+A: You can use CloudFront which is a CDN that can cache content close to your customers.

 - Q: If you have users in multiple countries and they're experiencing latency when accessing your application, what AWS service can help?
 A: Use CloudFront